 Certifications: The Original Larabar varieties are Certified Kosher Pareve.

-Dietary Notes: By ingredients, the Original Larabar varieties are dairy-free / non-dairy, egg-free, gluten-free, grain-free, soy-free, vegan / plant-based, and vegetarian.
-Some varieties are made without peanuts and paleo friendly.
-Nonetheless, always read the ingredient statement and check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, the Original Larabar varieties are dairy-free / non-dairy, egg-free, gluten-free, grain-free, soy-free, vegan, and vegetarian.
+Some varieties are made without peanuts and paleo friendly.*

 For More Product Information: Visit the Larabar website at larabar.com.

 *Always read the ingredient and nutrition statement prior to consumption.
 Ingredients, processes, and labeling are subject to change at any time for any company or product.
 Contact the company to discuss their manufacturing processes if potential allergen cross-contamination is an issue for you.
 No food product can be guaranteed “safe” for every individual’s needs.
 You should never rely on ingredient and allergen statements alone if dealing with a severe food allergy.

 When my wife goes grocery shopping, she always picks me up a few or a box for me to put in my lunch to snack on at work.
 They taste great!